Photo by Samuel Zeller on Unsplash

 So the White knight mounted his snow-white horse and rode into the forest to find the Black Knight and slay him in single combat.

 Many miles he rode the first day, without so much as a glimpse of the Black Knight.
 The second day he rode even farther, still without sighting the ebony armour of mischief.
-Day after day he rode, deeper and deeper into the forest of Life, searching thicket and gulley and even the tree tops.
+Day after day he rode, deeper and deeper into the forest of Life, searching thicket and gulley and even the treetops.
 The black knight was nowhere to be seen.

 Yet the White Knight found many signs of the Black Knight’s presence.
-Again and again he passed a village in which the Black Knight had struck – a baker’s shop robbed, a horse stolen, an innkeepers daughter ravished.
+Again and again, he passed a village in which the Black Knight had struck – a baker’s shop robbed, a horse stolen, an innkeepers daughter ravished.
 But always he just missed catching the doer of these deeds.

-Through many months, under hot sun, over frosty paths, the White Knight pressed on his search, yet all the knights he met in the forest were, like himself, fairly white.
+Through many months, under the hot sun, over frosty paths, the White Knight pressed on his search, yet all the knights he met in the forest were, like himself, fairly white.
 They were knights of varying shades of whiteness, depending on how long they, too, had been hunting the Black Knight.
 Some were sparkling white.
 These had just started hunting that day and irritated the White Knight by innocently asking directions to the nearest Black Knight.

-The White Knight dissmounted and kneeled beside his mortally wounded assailant, whose visor had fallen back to reveal blond curls and a youthful face.
+The White Knight dismounted and kneeled beside his mortally wounded assailant, whose visor had fallen back to reveal blond curls and a youthful face.
 He heard the words, whispered in anguish: “Is evil then triumphant?”
 And holding the dead knight in his arms he saw that beside the bright armour of the youth his own, besmirched by the long quest, looked black in the darkness of the forest.

 His heart heavy with horror and grief, the White Knight who was white no more buried the boy, then slowly stripped off his own soiled mail, turned his grimy horse free to the forest, and stood naked and alone in the quiet dusk.
 Before him lay a path which he slowly took, which lead him to his castle on the edge of the forest.
 He went into the castle and closed the door behind him.
 He went to the mirror and saw that it no more gave back the White Knight, but only a middle-aged, naked man, a man who had stolen and ravished and killed in pursuit of evil.